Skip to main content

-NOTE: This example shows you how to do conversion with our API.
-If you have sensitive documents, our self-hosted on prem solution might be of interest - you can do the exact same thing.
-Let’s continue on and check out how Marker can be used to convert a PDF into Markdown, JSON, or HTML.
+Let’s see how Marker can be used to convert a PDF into Markdown, JSON, or HTML.
 This is a classic and necessary step in modern document processing pipelines: PDFs are great for humans, bad for machines.
-Worse, if we want to pull information out of PDFs to store in different ways, it’s extremely hard (and in the past, we’d rely on manual entry).
-By converting it accurately to another form, we can reliably store, extract, and do all sorts of useful things.
+Worse, if we want to pull information out of PDFs to store amd ise in different ways, it’s extremely hard (and in the past, we’d rely on manual entry).
 The Marker API is powered using our open source packages marker and surya, with a few enhancements for our platform / self-serve version.

 Running a conversion